sternSargentRA/pyTM/Docs/source/seppo/D_Evans_model.rst

      * is anticipated by the representative firm, and

-     * one that the government chooses to confirm
+     * one that a time :math:`t` government chooses to confirm

-We use the following recursion, closely related to but different from  :eq:`ES_28a`, to define the continuation value function for Ramsey planner:
+We use the following recursion, closely related to but different from  :eq:`ES_28a`, to define the continuation value function for the government:

 .. math::
   J_t = A_0 Q_{t} - \frac{A_1}{2} Q_{t}^2 - \frac{d}{2} u_{t}^2 + \beta J_{t+1} (\tau_{t+1},G_{t+1})